inevolin/PyCRM/README.md

 ```
 This will run several OCR default tests, which should all complete successfully.
 If anything went wrong during the installation you should see relevant error messages.

+#### Extra

+You can extend the main dashboard with OCR capabilities, allowing you to access the camera on your device and transcribe text on the fly.
+This is illustrated in another repository https://github.com/healzer/WebOCR

 ## Contact

 For enquiries or issues get in touch with me: